NNTin/me/_projects/projects.md

 // Project descriptions for tooltips const projectDescriptions = {
   'rdr': 'Reddit bot that replied to Dota 2 game discussions with match statistics and player information.
-First open-source project which helped me develop a basic understanding how programming and hosting works', 'dfm': 'Created a mosaic visualization of Reddit user flairs from the Dota 2 community', 'de': 'Made animated flairs next to the username possible through CSS magic', 'rlr': 'Similar to Reply-Dota-2-Reddit but adapted for League of Legends subreddit', 'cr': 'After almost 4 months my Reddit bot gained 100k comment karma through shitposting cubed words',
+First open-source project which helped me develop a basic understanding how programming and hosting works', 'de': 'Made animated flairs next to the username possible through CSS magic', 'rlr': 'Similar to Reply-Dota-2-Reddit but adapted for League of Legends subreddit', 'cr': 'After almost 4 months my Reddit bot gained 100k comment karma through shitposting cubed words',